cognitedata/cognite-sdk-dotnet/README.md

 # Cognite .NET SDK

-A fully asynchronous SDK for accessing the Cognite API (v5) using [.NET Standard 2.0](https://docs.microsoft.com/en-us/dotnet/standard/net-standard), thus it should work for all .NET implementations i.e both [.NET Core](https://en.wikipedia.org/wiki/.NET_Core) and [.NET Framework](https://en.wikipedia.org/wiki/.NET_Framework).
+A cross platform and asynchronous SDK for accessing the Cognite API (v5) using [.NET Standard 2.0](https://docs.microsoft.com/en-us/dotnet/standard/net-standard), thus it should work for all .NET implementations i.e both [.NET Core](https://en.wikipedia.org/wiki/.NET_Core) and [.NET Framework](https://en.wikipedia.org/wiki/.NET_Framework).
 Made as part of the 2019 February 14th hackathon.

-> Work in Progress (WIP)

 The goal was to learn the Cognite API and experiment with [Domain Modeling](https://pragprog.com/book/swdddf/domain-modeling-made-functional) and Type Driven Development.
 Thus make the code reflect the specification as much as possible and hopefully be able to significantly reduce the need for unit-testing.
 That is also why I did't want to auto-generate the code using the OpenAPI tool chain.